sonarqube-workshop/juice-shop/README.md

 <details>
   <summary>Task 4.
 Introduce a vulnerable dependency</summary>

-  1. Create a pul request to merge `sanitize-html` into main branch.
-  2. Let the scan to run and check whether it passes or fail
+  1. Open package.json file for editing.
+  2. Change line #175 from `"sanitize-html": "2.12.1"` to `"sanitize-html": "1.4.2"`
+  3. Create a pull request and wait until the scan is completed
+  4. Review the messages in the pull request and in SonarQube
-  3. TO DO: a better explanation of this step with screenshot
+  5. TO DO: a better explanation of this step with screenshot
 </details>